Visionaries in Hospice and Palliative Medicine

 - a shaper of policy on the national or local level.

-Nominations will be accepted from members of AAHPM and the public.
-Past Visionaries will not be eligible for recognition in 2018.
+Nominations were accepted from members of AAHPM and the public.
+Past Visionaries are not eligible for recognition in 2018.

 Amy P. Abernethy